One Child One Tree

 The Project Description

 The overall idea underlying this project is to enhance children’s awareness, knowledge, and skills to help them make informed decisions that affect environmental quality.
 The project is designed to empower children, educating them to become independent eco-learners and instruments of sustainable change.
 The children will play an integral part in helping to achieve the objectives of the project.
-The ultimate output to be achieved at the end of its implementation is that children will be empowered with knowledge and motivation to be good environmental stewards and that at least 10,000 trees will have been planted within the centre and Mamfe town.
+The ultimate output to be achieved at the end of its implementation is that children will be empowered with knowledge and motivation to be good environmental stewards and that at least 10,000 trees will have been planted in the centre and Mamfe town.

-Considering that currently the children do not own resources of their own to cultivate the land on which to grow trees, the general community will need to acquire these resources in order that the children can start their project on the designated land.
+Considering that currently, the children do not own resources of their own to cultivate the land on which to grow trees, the general community will need to acquire these resources in order that the children can start their project on the designated land.
 The project will promote a greater appreciation of environmental protection and management, that is, focusing on the centre environment and surrounding area.

 Centre Yard Habitat:

-This will be the main project activity, and will be crowned with two months workshop and planting of trees by children.
+This will be the main project activity and will be crowned with two months’ workshop and planting of trees by children.
 The workshop will be conducted by project staff at the centre where children will receive formal education about the environment.
 Children will be encouraged to form small groups/teams of five people which can together pursue tree planting around the centre, village and Mamfe town.
 The children will also be encouraged to form environment Clubs to coordinate the activities of the different groups/teams and to liaise with the centre management.
 The major objective of these groups will be to seek answers for the question: “How green is the centre yard and our immediate environment?”, “How can we keep it greener?”
 The children will be encouraged to liaise with centre management, village traditional councils and Mamfe Municipal Authorities to find bigger space to plant trees.
 UAC has signed a convention with the Mamfe Municipal Authorities on Solid Waste Management in the Municipalities.

 Sensitization and training workshop: